donate

 This method will work for most seeds, but some seeds require special preparation before being planted such as soaking or chilling (vernalization or stratification).
 Before performing a germination test, get to know the seed to ensure you’re offering an optimal environment for it to grow.
 All seeds need to stay moist and warm (>55°F) to germinate.

-**you can also use soil, be mindful to sterilize your transplant trays before seeding to prevent contamination of pathogens**
+**You can also use soil, but be mindful to sterilize your transplant trays before seeding to prevent contamination of pathogens.**

 Materials

-Spray the paper towel to moisten, be careful not to soak it.
-The moist paper towel will stick to the table and the seeds to prevent them from rolling out of place
+- Spray the paper towel to moisten, but do not soak it.
+The moist paper towel will stick to the table and the seeds to prevent them from rolling out of place.

-Start to line up your seeds in a grid, leaving 1 inch from the edges of the paper towel.
-Leave ½ – 1 ½ inches between your seeds, depending on the seed size.
+- Start to line up your seeds in a grid, leaving 1 inch from the edges of the paper towel and between ½ – 1½ inches between the seeds, depending on the seed size.

-Once the seeds are placed, accordion fold the paper towel over the seeds and press on the edges, or place another paper towel over the seeds and spray it with water.
+- Once the seeds are placed, accordion fold the paper towel over the seeds and press on the edges, or place another paper towel over the seeds and moisten with the spray bottle.

 Evaluating